Continuing the Work of Equity | engage2learn

 Intentional Updates to Content:

 Life Ready Skills Rubrics Update: We have a committee working to update our Life Ready Skills rubrics to ensure we have included equity-centered SEL in our student-facing rubrics.
-Once these revisions are complete, we will be updating our LRS Assessment app, and creating the LRS implementation package.
-We are planning to give these away to the world in July 2020, but they have always been free to our partners.
+Once these revisions are complete, we will be updating our LRS Assessment app and creating the LRS implementation package.
+They have always been free to our partners.
 Ask your CDS about how LRS can be utilized.

 e2L Learning Model Protocol Update: We have a committee working to update the Student, Teacher, and Family protocols to include cultural proficiency integration for the e2L Learning Model which we have recently released as a free resource to the world.
 If you have a Learning Framework, we encourage you to update your protocols as well, and we offer to work with you on that project.
 Just let your CDS know you are interested.

 eLX Update: We are building exemplar lessons/units in eLX that have integrated social justice aligned to the TEKS.
 Here is an example of one unit.
-These will be free and available to our partners by August 1st for every grade level.
+These are free and available to our partners for every grade level.

 Intentional Updates to Processes:

 Coaching Commitment: We are clear on our anti-racism stance and will be setting more intentional norms in coaching conversations.
-We will share our commitment more explicitly and ask for a specific commitment from each of the educators we are coaching to not use any racist language during our conversations.
+We will share our commitment more explicitly and ask for a specific commitment from each of the educators engaged in e2L coaching for educators to not use any racist language during our conversations.
 This has not been an issue in past years, but our team felt it is important to establish these norms proactively.

 The Proactive Fighting Against Racism Cannot Wait